Adding a rule import task

 - Auto Purge: (Optional) Select if the import task should be purged after its scheduled execution.
 The default is to manually purge import tasks.

 - Import From: Select the import file containing one or more rules.
-The file must be named with the .xml extension (case-insensitive).
 You can choose to overwrite existing rules when importing to existing rule sets.

 - Overwrite Existing Rules (option selected): Deletes all existing rules from the system and imports all the rules from the file into the system in the corresponding rule set.